stefanZorcic/scaling-book/gpus.md

 ### Node Level

-A GPU node is a small unit, typically of 8 GPUs (up to 72 or even 576 for B200), with all-to-all, full-bandwidth connectivity.
+A GPU node is a small unit, typically of 8 GPUs (up to 72 for B200), with all-to-all, full-bandwidth connectivity.
 Each node has some number of NVSwitches, connected to all the local GPUs with high-bandwidth Infiniband NVLinks.

 The actual node-level topology has changed quite a bit over time, including the number of switches per node, but for H100, we have 4 NVSwitches per node, with GPUs connected to them in a 5 + 4 + 4 + 5 link pattern: